 Domino's Pizza Enterprises is the master franchisor of the Domino's brand in Australia, New Zealand, France, Germany, Belgium, the Netherlands, Monaco, Japan, Taiwan, Malaysia, Singapore and Cambodia.
 The company has established a leading position in its key markets by focussing on meeting consumer taste, convenience, and value needs.

 Dominos has a long growth runway from the combination of store rollout, same store sales growth and margin improvement opportunities.
-The company expects to more than double its store count over the next decade.
-The business has significant scale, technology expertise and a powerful brand, which combine to place it in a strong competitive position.
-With meaningful contributions from businesses around the world, Dominos offers quality diversification from the Australian economy.
+The company expects to approximately double its store count over the next 10 to 15 years.
+The business has significant scale, technology expertise and a strong brand, which combine to place it in a healthy competitive position.
+With meaningful contributions from businesses around the world, Domino's offers quality diversification from the Australian economy.

 Fineos is a leading provider of policy administration systems software to the Life, Accident & Health (LA&H) insurance industry.
 Its Claims product is used by 7 of the top 10 LA&H insurers in the US and 6 of the top 10 insurers in Australia, as well as the ACC in NZ.